+Joint clamps

-Joint clamps All other permanent connections should be clamped using Joint Clamps to ensure tight wire connections.
+All other permanent connections should be clamped using Joint Clamps to ensure tight wire connections.
 Multiple joint clamp options are available.

-Cut out switches Cut out switches are handy for isolating different sections of fence.
+Cut out switches

+Cut out switches are handy for isolating different sections of fence.
 This is useful when you are looking for faults or carrying out maintenance.
 Place cut out switches at gateway or junctions where a single or multiple fence line can be turned off.

 Connect the undergate cable to one switch terminal and the tail of the second line wire to the other terminal.

-Gallagher Recommends - Re-tightening joint clamps as part of a regular spring fence maintenance program.
-G60304 angle joint clamp shown.
+Gallagher Recommends - re-tightening joint clamps as part of a regular spring fence maintenance program.